Take The Library’s Online Tutorial

 With more than 2200 media sources listed in their database media bias/fact check is one of the largest media bias resources on the internet.
 Search for news sources by name or web address (URL).

-The International Fact-Checking Network is a unit of the Poynter Institute dedicated to bringing together fact-checkers worldwide.
-The IFCN was launched in September 2015 to support a booming crop of fact-checking initiatives by promoting best practices and exchanges in this field, including a Code of Principles and a list of fact checking institutions.
+Poynter provides support and training to build journalist skills and integrity, including fact checking.
+They also host the International Fact Checking Network, which was launched in September 2015 to support a booming crop of fact-checking initiatives by promoting best practices and exchanges in this field, including a Code of Principles and a list of fact checking institutions.

 Fact-checking journalism is the heart of PolitiFact.
 Their core principles are independence, transparency, fairness, thorough reporting and clear writing.